Share

 DSP controller can quickly and precisely manage laser output detail

+b.
 Optimized with Dedicated Algorithms:

 DSP cards feature built-in control algorithms specifically designed for laser cutting and engraving tasks.
 These algorithms optimize motion tracking, laser power control, and speed adjustments, ensuring high-precision work without errors.
 They are especially effective for processing complex patterns and detailed engraving.

+c.
 Adapted to Laser Characteristics:

 DSP cards excel in precisely adjusting the laser's cutting or marking path, particularly with high-frequency switching and beam accuracy.
 This ensures superior results for small engraving details.